-- 1. Maintain, modify or enhance the TRPA Real Estate Disclosure Process or alternative to improve BMP implementation and maintenance following real estate transactions. - 2.
-Consider requiring BMP installation on properties at the point of sale or post a financial guarantee at the point-of-sale equal to the cost of implementing BMPs or alternatives.
+- 1. Maintain, modify or enhance the TRPA Real Estate Disclosure Process (or an alternative) to improve BMP implementation and maintenance in connection with real estate transactions. - 2.
+Consider requiring BMP installation on properties at the point of sale or the posting of a financial guarantee at the point-of-sale equal to the cost of implementing BMPs or alternatives.

 Lake Tahoe has some of the strictest water quality requirements in the country, requiring all properties to comply with Best Management Practices outlined in Section 60.4 of TRPA Code.
 Some proponents support greater means of implementing BMPs to accelerate compliance in the Lake Tahoe Region by requiring implementation of BMPs at the point-of-sale.
-Others oppose point-of-sale requirements over concern that it limits potential for redevelopment and incentivizes hasty and inexpensive BMPs with little thought for long-term maintenance or consistency with implementation of the Lake Tahoe Total Maximum Daily Load (TMDL).
-Here local jurisdictions target resources to the highest pollutant loading areas in the Region.
+Others oppose point-of-sale requirements over a concern that it limits potential for redevelopment and encourages the installation of hasty and inexpensive BMPs with little thought for long-term maintenance or consistency with implementation of the Lake Tahoe Total Maximum Daily Load (TMDL).
+In the Tahoe Basin, local jurisdictions target resources to the highest pollutant loading areas in the Region.
 Currently at the point of sale, properties must disclose their BMP status and submit a form to TRPA within 30 days of sale according to Section 60.4.4.C of TRPA Code.
-However, the current paperwork process is cumbersome and the number of disclosure forms received is very low compared to the number of real estate transactions occurring.1
+However, the current paperwork process is cumbersome and the number of disclosure forms received is very low compared to the number of real estate transactions occurring.
+1

 - Triggers for BMP installation include projects permitted by TRPA and MOU partners for new development, redevelopment, and buoys.
-These projects have to post a security until BMP requirements are met. - TRPA's grant funded Stormwater Management Program primarily focuses on BMP retrofits through a voluntary approach using education and outreach, but also includes targeted enforcement to accelerate BMP implementation. - TRPA offers coverage incentives for projects that meet BMP requirements and are not located in sensitive lands in an effort to accelerate environmental redevelopment. - TRPA secured grant funding to enhance the BMP Real Estate Disclosure process. - TRPA partners with real estate professionals for BMP education and outreach at the point-ofsale.
+These projects have to post a security until BMP requirements are met. - TRPA's grant funded Stormwater Management Program primarily focuses on BMP retrofits through a voluntary approach using education and outreach, but also includes targeted implementation to accelerate BMP compliance. - TRPA offers coverage incentives for projects that meet BMP requirements and are not located on sensitive lands in an effort to accelerate environmental redevelopment. - TRPA secured grant funding to enhance the BMP Real Estate Disclosure process. - TRPA partners with real estate professionals for BMP education and outreach at the point-ofsale.